johncoenen/css-grid-refresh/README.md

 # css-grid-refresh
-CSS cardio excercises using various reference for the examples
+CSS cardio excercises using various references for the examples

 # Grid By Example by Rachel Andrew
 https://gridbyexample.com